mikekatz04/cnn_project/index.md

 ![](images/fund_freq_learning_curves.png?raw=true)

-The learning curves for the K=50, CL=2, and ReLu activation on the output layer are shown above.
+The learning curves for K=50, CL=2, and ReLu activation on the output layer are shown above.

-In addition to the convolutional neural network, I also used nearest neighbor, which I thought would work well on this small scale within the grid of input parameters.
+In addition to the convolutional neural network, I also used a nearest neighbor regressor, which I thought would work well on this small scale within the grid of input parameters.
 However, outside of these simplistic settings, I do not expect this method to remain as accurate and fast.
 I used a three nearest neighbors regressor, with weights based on the distance to the three neighbors.
-With the three frequencies rescaled from zero to one, I used an L-2 distance measure.
+With the three frequencies rescaled from zero to one, I used an L-2 distance metric.

 ### FFR Results